 In the “experiential area” with some website wireframes

 Wondering about their name?
-Well, it’s inspired in “Innovation and Development” but with an additional element: reality.
-They aim to see their ideas turned into real life, “because it’s the only way to really know if your proposal works” Anouk states.
-This means they have to cover the whole process: from research, user needs and action phases to conceptualization and implementation or even construction.
+It takes inspiration from innovation and development, but with an additional element: reality.
+They aim to see their ideas become reality, because, according to Anouk, “it’s the only way to really know if your proposal works.”
+This involves an extensive process, starting with research, identification of user needs, planning action phases, conceptualization, implementation, and construction.

 id.real’s teams: spatial, physical, experiential and sensorial

-To cover all these phases, id.real is organized in 4 areas of expertise that allow them to create everything, from the bigger interior spaces to the intangible experiences people are exposed to:
+To cover all these phases, id.real is organized into four areas of expertise that allow them to create everything, from interior spaces to intangible experiences:

-1) Spatial: interior, intervention in the spaces where people spend the most part of their lives such as offices, homes, shopping areas, markets, etc.
+1) Spatial: Interior design, intervention in the spaces where people spend the most part of their lives, such as offices, homes, shopping areas, markets, etc.

-4) Sensorial: an in-house art gallery that will sponsor emerging artists and will nourish the team with inspiration and beauty.
+4) Sensorial: An in-house art gallery, for instance, that will sponsor emerging artists and will nourish the team with inspiration and beauty.

-All these departments interact in different ways according to the project.
+All these departments interact in different ways depending on the project.
 Regardless of the final outcome, for the Strategy and Research phase, they work in multidisciplinary teams that will discover the user insights that will define the real needs of the final user.
 The team will redefine itself depending on the final concept, and will keep working together through prototyping and iteration.